Podcast library catalogue

 Ernie Kroeger Ernie Kroeger devised and led the Walking and Art residency held at the Banff Centre of Arts in the Canadian Rockies that took place in September and October 2007.
 One year on, in this interview, we hear Ernie’s reflections on the residency and how it has influenced his own art practice.
 15′ 58″ 7.5MB

 Photographer Quintin Lake set himself a daunting challenge, to walk and photograph the coastline of Great Britain.
-It is turning into an 8-year project, as he is now editing hundreds of photographs he has taken on the coastal walks, around what he has aptly called ‘The Perimeter’.
+It is turning into an 8-year project, as he’s now editing hundreds of photographs he’s taken on the coastal walks, around what he’s aptly called ‘The Perimeter’.
 26’02” 12.2MB

 Wendy Landman is Executive Director of WalkBoston.
 In the blazing sun, she and Andrew Stuck walk along gravel paths, seeking shade, and discuss how walking and pleasurable walkable places are now seen as key elements of quality of life for increasing numbers of Americans.
 25’21” 11.9MB